 Earlier this week it was International Women’s Day.
 I am not a woman and I doubt I’ll ever make the journey to become one.
 There are some who believe that trans women can never be women.
-I’m not going to address this in this post.
+I’m not going to address that in this post and for the record, trans women are women.
 So, do I think of myself as a woman when in Lynn mode?
 No, I don’t.

 I’m a part timer.
 Trans, possibly, but wholy ‘male’ in behaviour?
 Not so much.
 I’m someone not quite wholly in one camp or the other.
 Sure, I easily pass as a bloke, and provided I keep my trap shut about my true self, I think I get away with it.
 Certainly no-one’s called me on it.
 If they suspect, they’re too polite to say anything.